pelkmanslab/CellProfilerPelkmans/README.md

 CellProfilerPelkmans
 ====================

-A fork of [CellProfiler1.0](http://cellprofiler.org/previousReleases.shtml) maintained by members of [Pelkmans Lab](https://www.pelkmanslab.org).
+A customized-version of [CellProfiler1.0](http://cellprofiler.org/previousReleases.shtml) maintained by members of [Pelkmans Lab](https://www.pelkmanslab.org).

 Major differences to the original version:
 * many additional custom modules